dimpase/M2/Package-Writing-Style-Guide.md

       not be on the path of the user installing it.
     * Don't use Macaulay2 identifiers as English words.
 In particular, start each sentence with an English word, not an identifier or a symbol.
+    * Don't capitalize words such as "list" or "tally", even though there are classes in Macaulay2 whose names are "List" and "Tally".

 * Comments :
     * Delete commented-out code.